 Standards

-The Riverscapes Consortium (RC) data standards is a simple flexible way of describing any data so that it can be stored in the Riverscapes Data Exchange and also be visualized with relevant, consistent cartography.
+The Riverscapes Consortium data standards provide a simple and flexible way of describing any data to be stored in the Riverscapes Data Exchange and visualized with relevant, consistent cartography.

 Core Concepts